Front Range Passenger Rail

-Front Range Passenger Rail is a proposed inter-city passenger train service along the Front Range and broader I-25 corridors in Colorado and Wyoming.
-Most proposals envision a route from Pueblo north to Colorado Springs, Denver, Boulder, Fort Collins, and usually Cheyenne.
-Extensions south to Trinidad, Albuquerque, and even El Paso have been discussed.
+Front Range Passenger Rail is a proposed intercity passenger train service along the Front Range and broader I-25 corridors in Colorado and Wyoming.
+Most proposals envision a route from Pueblo north to Colorado Springs, Denver, Boulder, and Fort Collins.
+Extensions north to Cheyenne and south to Trinidad, Albuquerque, and even El Paso have been discussed.

 Front Range communities were historically connected by rail transit until the mid-20th century.
 A series of studies performed since the early 2000s have shown mounting interest in renewed service.
-Momentum has grown significantly in the 2020s with Colorado creating the Front Range Passenger Rail District and Amtrak including the route in its 15-year expansion vision.
+In the 2020s, Colorado created a taxing district to fund a new passenger-rail effort, while Amtrak included the route in its expansion vision.

+As of 2023, the Colorado Department of Transportation is working on a service development plan for the core route between Pueblo and Fort Collins.
+The plan will enable the state to solicit funding from voters and from the federal government.

 History

-In the 19th century, the Atchison, Topeka and Santa Fe Railway and Denver and Rio Grande Western Railroad each built lines along the Front Range (now owned by BNSF and Union Pacific, respectively).
+In the 19th century, the Atchison, Topeka and Santa Fe Railway and Denver and Rio Grande Western Railroad built lines along the Front Range that are now owned by BNSF and Union Pacific.
 Pueblo–Denver passenger service existed until the formation of Amtrak in 1971.
 The Denver–Cheyenne segment was last served in 1997 by the Pioneer.

 In 1989, rail supporters involved in preserving Denver Union Station formed the nonprofit Colorado Rail Passenger Association (ColoRail).
 The group has regularly advocated for the Front Range route, and in 1997 played a role in starting Amtrak Thruway bus service along the corridor from Denver to Raton.